 Agfest is run by young volunteers from Rural Youth Tasmania.
 I’d like to acknowledge the hard work and dedication that has gone into making our event possible, and to recognize Rural Youth Tasmania’s commitment to giving young people many opportunities to have a go and become advocates within their field.

-I encourage you to visit the Rural Youth Tasmania Feature located on Main Road and Ninth Avenue - if aged between 15 - 30 years consider your opportunity in joining this fabulous organisation - I did when I was 16 and have had the adventure of a lifetime, the world of opportunities for professional development and lifelong friendships formed!
+I encourage you to visit the Rural Youth Tasmania Feature located on Main Road and Ninth Avenue in 2018 - if aged between 15 - 30 years consider your opportunity in joining this fabulous organisation - I did when I was 16 and have had the adventure of a lifetime, the world of opportunities for professional development and lifelong friendships formed!
 You won't regret getting involved!

 CHAIRMAN - AGFEST 2016 & 2017